-Once you have your breast pump, you can start collecting milk any time.
+Once you have your breast pump, you can start breast pumping and collecting milk any time.
 But be mindful, in the first two weeks after your baby is born, it’s best to pump occasionally to relieve engorgement – don’t get carried away!

 Note: It is important to ensure that breastfeeding is progressing well before you start incorporating pumping.